 Cavin roles in caveolae formation and function.

 Cavin-1 plays a major role in the formation of caveolae.
 Expression of cavin-1 in cells with functional caveolin dramatically increases the caveolae density.
-In contrast, cavin-1 knockdown in mice yielded a significant decrease in caveolae formation.
+In contrast, cavin-1 knockout in mice yielded a significant decrease in caveolae formation.
 Hereby, cavin-1 must be required for formation of caveolae with the presence of CAV1.
 Co-immunoprecipitation studies with the cavin members and CAV1 reveal that cavin form distinct complexes.
 These complexes require the presence of cavin-1 and either cavin-2 or cavin-3 to form and initiate its function, however these cavins have additional functions without being involved in the complexes.
 Once cavin-1 or cavin-1 containing complexes associate to CAV1, caveolae formation initiates.
 Overexpressing cavin-2 in HeLa cell lines, which includes natural CAV-1, was found to increase membrane tubule formation from the caveolae.
 So, while cavin-2 presence may not be mandatory, its addition to these complexes affects size and tabulation of caveolae.
 Additionally, cavin-3 has been associated with internalisation and trafficking by further knockdown and ectopic expression studies.
 Cavin-4 is only present in cardiac and skeletal muscle and will associate with Caveolin-3, where its specific action in this system had not been as extensively studied.

 Cavins in cancer